 Digitalization, globalization, competition and the speed of technological advances has changed the nature of business.
-ISO 9001:2015 has been in effect for a full year and it places a heavy emphasis on using “risk-based thinking” for managing quality-related processes.
+ISO 9001:2015 has been in effect for 5 years and it places a heavy emphasis on using “risk-based thinking” for managing quality-related processes.
 Risk has always been implicit in ISO 9001.
-But the latest revision asks organizations to make a cultural shift—rather than focusing on isolated problem solving and resolution, they’ll focus on prevention and performance improvement.
+But this revision asks organizations to make a cultural shift—rather than focusing on isolated problem solving and resolution, the focus is on prevention and performance improvement.

 The International Organization for Standardisation (ISO) explains it this way:

 “Risk based thinking ensures these risks are identified, considered and controlled throughout the design and use of the quality management system”.

-Under the new guidelines, risk management serves as the cornerstone of quality management system design.
+Under the ISO 9001 requirements, risk management serves as the cornerstone of quality management system design.
 As organizations determine the processes needed for a quality management system, they’re also asked to determine the associated risks and opportunities and to plan and implement appropriate actions to address them.